Transmitter hunting: Pedestrian transmitter hunts

 A regulated sport form of transmitter hunting by runners on foot is called Amateur Radio Direction Finding, known worldwide by its acronym, ARDF.
 It is an amateur sport that combines the skills of orienteering and radio direction finding.
 ARDF is a timed race in which individual competitors use a topographic map and a magnetic compass to navigate through diverse, wooded terrain while searching for hidden radio transmitters.
 ARDF is the most popular form of transmitter hunting outside North America.

 Fixed location transmitter hunts

 Some transmitter hunts feature a "mail-in" competition, in which teams in fixed locations work together to locate hidden transmitters, then secretly give the coordinates to the organizers without actually traveling to the transmitter location.
 The team which provides the closest coordinates wins, thus a team which believes that the transmitter is in the northwest parking lot at 2nd and Elm (if it actually is there) will beat a team which says that the location is 2nd and Elm.
-This type of hunt enables participation by contestants who are unable to travel, such as shut-ins, school groups, etc., and requires a greater level of skill and coordination.
+This type of hunt enables participation by contestants who are unable to travel, such as people with mobility issues, minors, school groups, etc., and requires a greater level of skill and coordination.